scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

 - `drop`, `dropWhile`
 - `reduce`

-The following methods work on all of the sequence classes, including `List`, `Vector`, `ArrayBuffer`, etc., but these examples use a `List` unless otherwise specified.
+The following methods work on all of the sequence types, including `List`, `Vector`, `ArrayBuffer`, etc., but these examples use a `List` unless otherwise specified.

 >As a very important note, none of these methods mutate the collection that they’re called on.
 They all work in a functional style, meaning that they return a new collection with the modified results.